-Preparing yourself adequately for a job is the same as putting a mortgage on a house or putting money into a large investment.
+Preparing yourself adequately for a job is the same as putting a mortgage on a house or creating a large investment.
 You will research and weigh-up your options because making the wrong decision could be harmful to your future.
 Seeking proper guidance from a career advisor is the same.

-They will provide you with the proper training, and information so that when you arrive at the recruitment stage, you are prepared and can put your best foot forward so that you don’t end up in a job you hate.
+They will provide you with the proper training so that when you arrive at the recruitment stage, you are prepared to ensure you put your best foot forward.